spokestack/spokestack.io/content/blog/why-we-built-spokestack-tray/index.md

 `vimeo: [Spokestack Tray Demo](459905947)`

-So please, check out [Spokestack Tray](https://www.spokestack.io/blog/introducing-spokestack-tray) and tell us what you think.
+Please check out [Spokestack Tray](https://www.spokestack.io/blog/introducing-spokestack-tray) and tell us what you think.
 If you have any questions or feedback, email us at [hello@spokestack.io](mailto:hello@spokestack.io), and let's talk conversational interfaces!